prawn-cake/shuriken-cookbook/README.md

 ---------------------------------------
 Main objective of commands configuration is to provide check commands for agent as json config file.

-Examples are provided in `attributes/shuriken_config.rb`
+Examples are provided at `attributes/config.rb`

 There is monitored server definition block: